United States Institute of Peace: The Iran Primer

+Women Building Peace Awards

+In 2020 the Institute organised the Women Building Peace Awards.
+The first four winners were Rita Martin Lopidia of South Sudan, Josephine Ekiru from Kenya in 2021, María Eugenia Mosquera Riascos of Colombia in 2022 and in 2023 the winner was Pétronille Vaweka from the Democratic Republic of the Congo.
+Finalists in the contest have included Marie-Marcelle Deschamps from Haiti, Jayne W. Waithitu, disability rights activist Hamisa Zaja from Kenya and Irene Santiago from the Philippines.

 Headquarters

-In March 2011, USIP moved into its permanent headquarters facility at the northwest corner of the National Mall in Washington, D.C.
-Designed by Moshe Safdie Architects and Buro Happold, the LEED-certified building aims to serve as a symbol of America's commitment to peacebuilding.
-The building houses offices and staff support facilities, a library, a conference center, auditorium, classrooms, and a public education center.
+In March 2011, USIP moved into the headquarters facility built for the institute at the northwest corner of the National Mall in Washington, D.C.
+Designed by Moshe Safdie architects and Buro Happold, the LEED-certified building aims to serve as a symbol of America's commitment to peacebuilding.
+The building housed offices and staff support facilities, a library, a conference center, auditorium, classrooms, and a public education center.
 Officials broke ground for the new headquarters in June 2008 at a ceremony that included President George W. Bush, Senate majority leader Harry Reid, and Speaker of the House Nancy Pelosi.
+The facility sits on land owned by the US Navy.

 Publications

 USIP publishes a variety of topical newsletters, briefs, reports, guides, studies, testimony, and books related to peacebuilding and conflict management topics.
 It also maintains digital collections of peace agreements, oral histories, and information about truth commissions.
 The USIP headquarters is home to a public library that houses a collection of items related to peacebuilding, conflict management, and diplomacy.
 Its materials can be used on-site or requested through interlibrary loan.

 In an interview with the politically progressive news website Truthout, Noam Chomsky described USIP's decision to release the Trump administration's 2018 National Defense Strategy on its website as a case where "lacking a sense of irony, the bureaucracy is quite happy to caricature Orwell."